One of my gift-giving ‘strategies‘ is to consider a few characteristics of the person I am trying to buy a present for.

 - Kuretake No. 8 Fountain Brush Pen

 - Zebra Highlighters

 - Leuchtturm1917 Softcover Notebook

 - Thermal Laminator

-I’ve tried to include products from well-known brands as well as others from lesser known brands in this gift guide.
+I’ve tried to include products from well-known brands and others from lesser-known brands in this gift guide.

-All of the products in this guide are items that I have purchased in the past and loved and can wholeheartedly recommend.
+All the products in this guide are items I have purchased in the past and loved and can wholeheartedly recommend.

 For years I’ve loved the Silhouette Cameo.
 It’s the kind of machine that can do so much.
 It’s a cutting machine that can cut anything you can dream of and design on your computer.

-The Cameo comes with its own proprietary software.
-I use an older model, but the Cameo 4 looks amazing.
+The Cameo comes with its proprietary software.
+I use an older model, but the Cameo 4 looks terrific.

 Although it seems that the Cricut has been all the rage lately. 🙂